red-gate/SqlCloneVSTSExtension/Test.md

 ## Building
 1. You will need a SQL Clone Server build agents can connect to.
-2. Start by running build.ps1.
+2. Start by running `build.ps1`.
 You will need to enter the version.
+To get the version:
     1. The version must be greater than that on [the marketplace](https://marketplace.visualstudio.com/items?itemName=redgatesoftware.redgateSqlClone)
-    2. Lines crossed out as automated in build.ps1
-3. Place the SQL Clone PowerShell cmdlet dlls in the TaskModules\ClonePowerShell folder.
-You can get these by installing the SQL Clone PowerShell cmdlets from the Clone Server and copying the directory contents from: %programfiles(x86)%\Red Gate\SQL Clone PowerShell Client\RedGate.SqlClone.Powershell
+3. Place the SQL Clone PowerShell cmdlet dlls in the `YourRepo\TaskModules\ClonePowerShell` folder.
+You can get these by installing the SQL Clone PowerShell cmdlets from the Clone Server and copying the directory contents from: `%programfiles(x86)%\Red Gate\SQL Clone PowerShell Client\RedGate.SqlClone.Powershell`
-5. Run build.ps1 to build the VSIX package as an Administrator using PowerShell v5 or later.
+5. Run `build.ps1` to build the VSIX package as an Administrator using PowerShell v5 or later.
 This will create a `\<your publisher>.redgateSqlClone-<version>.vsix` file inside the `Packages` folder.
     1. The parameters include the -version and the -build
-    2. The -version is mandatory
+    2. The `-version` is mandatory
-    3. The -build is optional, with release being the default
+    3. The `-build` is optional, with release being the default.
+This can be shorted to `-b`
     4. Example: Powershell into the directory with the build.ps1 file as administrator.
 The examples below
-       1. .\build.ps1 -v 1.0.2 -b debug
+       1. `.\build.ps1 -v 1.0.2 -b debug`
-       2. .\build.ps1 -v 1.0.3
+       2. `.\build.ps1 -v 1.0.3`
+       3. `.\build.ps1`                       #this will prompt you to enter the version

 ## Test on premise TFS
 1. Navigate to the Team Foundation Server Extensions page on your server (for example, http://someserver:8080/tfs/_gallery/manage).